-Ownership of rental properties has again become a popular investment strategy, as prices recover from the lows of the recent crash.
-For those that managed to survive, a portfolio of apartments, office buildings, shopping centers and single family houses may have appreciated-or have the potential for appreciation, beyond what is available in the current low interest investment climate.
+Ownership of rental properties is again a popular investment strategy, Prices in many areas have appreciated substantially from the lows of the Great Recession and many view a portfolio of apartments, office buildings, shopping centers and single family houses as an attractive alternative strategy in the current low interest investment climate.

 Should you avoid real estate investment because of the high liability potential?, Definitely not.
 If you feel the economics of a particular deal are sound, don’t let the asset protection tail wag the investment dog.
 But it does make sense to take appropriate steps to minimize the associated risks.
 In this article in our series on asset protection I’ll show you how we analyze a case involving rental real estate-the issues which are presented and the strategies which we have used to accomplish the proper results.